snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

 We are pleased to announce the release of the new [Snowplow Apache Spark Streaming Example Project][repo]!
 This initial release allows you to send simple events to Amazon Kinesis and process/aggregate them with Apache Spark Streaming.
 Spark will save the output to Amazon DynamoDB.
 A real-time stream processing system packaged as a demo application for you to build.

 ####In this post
 The [Snowplow Apache Spark Streaming Example Project][repo] can help you jumpstart your own real-time event processing pipeline.
-We will take you through the steps to get this simple time series analysis streaming job written in Scala.
+We will take you through the steps to get this simple time series analysis streaming job written in Scala up and processing data.

 1. What is Spark Streaming and Kinesis?
 2. App overview, introducing analytics on write